 The cold bath, intended for cooling off after the hot baths or for those who preferred cold plunges.

-The hypocaust system was a crucial engineering innovation that allowed for the heating of the baths.
+The hypocaust system was a crucial engineering innovation that heated the baths.

-It involved a series of hollow spaces and tunnels beneath the floors, through which hot air and steam from a furnace were circulated.
+It involved a series of brick pillars, or pilae, which elevated the floors, allowing hot air from a furnace to circulate.

-This heat was then transferred to the walls and floors, providing a consistent temperature throughout the bathhouse.
+This heat was then transferred to the walls and floors, maintaining a consistent temperature throughout the bathhouse.

-Roman baths were more than just a place for cleanliness; they played a vital role in the social and cultural life of ancient Rome.
+Roman baths were more than just places for cleanliness; they played a vital role in the social and cultural life of ancient Rome.

 People from all social classes frequented the baths, creating a unique environment for social interaction and relaxation.